Table of Contents

 </QAction>

-A descriptive name can be provided using the name attribute.
+A QAction can be given a descriptive name via the name attribute.
 This only serves to improve readability and has no influence on the functionality of the QAction.

 The encoding attribute defines the language in which the QAction is written (this value is set to "csharp" for QActions written in C#).